What Does an Anesthetist Do?

 - Regional anesthetic – Regional anesthetic numbs a specific portion of the body.
 Cesarean sections are done with a regional anesthetic.

-- Local anesthetic – A local anesthetic blocks sensations in small areas similar to having your gum and jaw numbed if you need a cavity filled.
+- Local anesthetic – A local anesthetic blocks sensations in small areas.
+Dentists use local anesthesia when numbing a jaw or gums.

 - General anesthetic – A general anesthetic renders the patient unconscious.